maurice-35/movie-data-base/README.md

 I would welcome any suggestions and contributions to improve on this project.

 #  License & copyright
 This project was built for educational purposes only.
-All the information on the website is fictional (including names, contact details and film information).
+All the information on the website is fictional (including some names, contact details and movie information).
 No copyright infringement is intended and all content is used under educational license.

 © Maurice Kollewe